Learning Radio Resource Management in 5G Networks: Framework, Opportunities and Challenges: Learning architecture for RRM

-To embrace the opportunities made available by 5G, we propose a logical architecture, cf. Figure \ref{fig:1}, to enable an advanced learning framework for 5G RRM.
-This architecture defines a logical layer overlying the 5G technology components for which provides solutions tailored to the corresponding RRM functionalities.
+To embrace these opportunities and enable fundamental learning techniques for RRM in RANs, we propose the architecture in Figure~\ref{fig:1}, comprising two logical entities, namely the agent and the trainer, overlaying existing or upcoming RATs.

-Mapping Figure \ref{fig:1} to ML parlance, the RAN represents the environment.
-The state, in its entirety, can be represented by a set of features characterizing the agent in relation to the network, e.g., the type and capabilities of terminals, traffic type, the type and number of cells, different radio measurements and KPIs (e.g., cell coverage, cell capacity, packet delay) etc. In practice, each RRM functionality is associated with a more compact state represented by a subset of relevant features.
+Mapping Figure~\ref{fig:1} to ML parlance, the RAN represents the environment.
+The state, in its entirety, can be represented by a set of features characterizing the agent in relation to the network obtained from system observations in the form of, e.g., radio measurements and protocol measurements, such as signal-to-noise ratio, interference measurements, data traffic, resource block utilization, spectral efficiency, as well as network characteristics such as the type and capabilities of terminals, traffic patterns, the type and number of cells, and system key performance indicators (KPIs) (e.g., cell coverage, cell capacity, packet delay) etc. In practice, each RRM functionality is associated with a more compact state containing a small set of relevant features.
 The actions specific to an RRM functionality (e.g., power control) are represented by parameters adjustments (e.g., power-up, power-down, power-hold).
-The reward may represent a function (not necessarily linear) of conventional KPIs or system requirements used in wireless networking, e.g. a harmonic mean of the perceived user rates can balance between coverage and capacity (cf. \cite{GCP:16}).
+The reward may represent a function (typically non-linear) of conventional KPIs or system requirements used in wireless networking.
+For instance, the harmonic mean of the user rates can be used to balance between coverage and capacity requirements (cf.~\cite{GCP:16}).